 While you cannot open steam and look for robust solutions, there is a chance that the problem is not yours.

 Valve has to maintain a vast user base and for that, sometimes the server you are connected to might get down.

-There are some other neat data which you can check if you want to check the pressure every server is getting from players.
+There are some other neat data that you can check if you want to check the pressure every server is getting from players.

 They update the list every 45 seconds.
 So the first thing you should do is check this website.

-Error 107 is an SSL Protocol error which comes when the time and date of computer is not correct.
+Error 107 is an SSL Protocol error that comes when the time and date of computer is not correct.

 To troubleshoot the problem first check if you are in the latest version of Windows.
 Next, go to ‘Date & Time’ settings of the Windows Settings app.